zoey1231/Closet/README.md

 [![codecov](https://codecov.io/gh/CPEN321Closet/closet/branch/master/graph/badge.svg?token=SHTOLLX2SH)](https://codecov.io/gh/CPEN321Closet/closet)

 ## Keywords
-**Android mobile Application**: java, Android Studio, javascript, MongoDB, Microsoft Azure, Codacy, Travis CI, CI/CD on GitHub
+**Android Mobile App**: java, Android Studio, Javascript, MongoDB, Microsoft Azure, Codacy, Travis CI, CI/CD on GitHub

 ## Project description
 Closet is an Android mobile app that tries to help people who have trouble deciding what to wear tomorrow.
 Users can manage thier closet by add/update/delete a cloth and view clothes by category.
 Moreover, users can check the weather, suggested outfit ideas, calendar, and profile in the Closet app.
 The app automatically provides users with a list of outfit suggestions on the home page based on users preferences (likes/dislikes), weather, holidays and special events.